JieunKwon/C-_WinForm_1/README.md

     - Generate technical documentation using SandCastle

-  3. Console App with then same logic
+  3. Console App with the same logic

     - The library built can be used for Console App